the-fsharp-mirror/the-fsharp-mirror.github.io/_posts/2017/2017-07-06-board-member-plans-for-the-first-two-months.md

 ---
-layout: page
+layout: post
-title: The F# Mirror
+title: Board member plans for the first two months
+author: Tomas Petricek
+date: 2017-07-06
 ---

-# Board member plans for the first two months

-#### Tomas Petricek, 6 July 2017

 Back in May 2017, the F# Software Foundation [elected the new Board of Trustees](http://foundation.fsharp.org/2017_annual_members_meeting).
 In the previous years,